-A degree in Computer Science and Engineering from UC Merced will prepare students to assume leadership roles in designing, building and implementing a vast array of powerful new technologies that will continue to advance humankind.
-As the foundation for innovation in areas ranging from robotics and automation, to informatics and personal computation, careers in computer science and engineering are among the most satisfying and rewarding of any.
+A degree in Computer Science and Engineering from UC Merced prepares students to assume leadership roles in designing, building and implementing a vast array of powerful new technologies that will continue to advance humankind.
+As the foundation for innovation in areas ranging from robotics and automation, computer networks, graphics and visualization and computer vision to informatics, machine learning and artificial intelligence careers in computer science and engineering are among the most satisfying and rewarding of any.

-Computer Science and Engineering students at UC Merced will work with the top computer scientists and engineers in the world.
-Our faculty has developed a program of study that combines practical exposure to the most modern technologies available, with a theoretical foundation that will empower students to master future changes and innovation as technologies continue to evolve at an astonishing pace.
+Computer Science and Engineering students at UC Merced work with the top computer scientists and engineers in the world.
+Our faculty has developed a program of study that combines practical exposure to the most modern technologies available, with a theoretical foundation that empowers students to master future changes and innovation as technologies continue to evolve at an astonishing pace.
 Our graduates will thus have both tools and insights to propel them into positions of responsibility and leadership across virtually any occupation.

 Computer science and engineering constitutes one of the strongest industrial sectors in the state and the nation, offering a broad spectrum of career opportunities.
-Education at UC Merced will provide the opportunity to participate in innovative classroom learning experiences, to become involved in laboratory research, to participate with fellow students in team activities and projects, and to interact directly with our remarkable faculty.
-From introductory programming courses through architecture design experiences, and research and team project activities, our students will gain insights that will allow them to excel throughout their chosen career path.
+Education at UC Merced provides the opportunity to participate in innovative classroom learning experiences, to become involved in laboratory research, to participate with fellow students in team activities and projects, and to interact directly with our remarkable faculty.
+From introductory programming courses through architecture design experiences, and research and team project activities, our students gain insights that allow them to excel throughout their chosen career path.

 The program includes service learning components designed to engage students in the solution of real-world problems in their community.
-The team projects will resemble what is found in actual engineering practice, with increasing responsibility as students progress through the program.
+The team projects resemble what is found in actual engineering practice, with increasing responsibility as students progress through the program.
 Engineers need to understand not only the technical but also the social and political contexts of their work.
 They must be able to communicate and to plan, finance and market their products and ideas.
 Social sciences, business, humanities and arts are an important part of the curriculum.
 The result is a learning experience that is hands-on and creative, engaging and adaptable.